Kentucky vs. LSU NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- This contest's over/under is 10.7 points more than the 39.8 these two squads combine to surrender per game this season.

-- The Wildcats and their opponents have scored an average of 52.9 points per game in 2021, 2.4 more than Saturday's total.
+- The two teams combine to average 60.2 points per game, 9.7 more than the total in this contest.

+- These two squads combine to allow 39.8 points per game, 10.7 fewer than this contest's over/under.

-- The 50.5-point over/under for this game is 10.9 points below the 61.4 points per game average total in Tigers games this season.
+- The 61.4 PPG average total in Tigers games this season is 10.9 points more than this game's over/under.

 Kentucky Stats and Trends

-- Kentucky has played five games, with four wins against the spread.

-- The Wildcats have been favored by 3.5 points or more four times this season and are 3-1 ATS in those contests.
+- The Wildcats are 3-1 ATS when favored by 3 points or more this season.

-- Kentucky's games this year have hit the over on two of five set point totals (40%).
+- Kentucky's games this year have hit the over two times in five opportunities (40%).

 - Kentucky is 2-1 against the spread and 3-0 overall in games when it puts up more than 23 points.

-- Kentucky is 2-0 against the spread and 2-0 overall when the team totals over 367 yards.
+- When Kentucky totals more than 367 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Wildcats have turned the ball over six more times (12 total) than the Tigers have forced a turnover (6) this season.